UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Related Work Our Novelty

 \subsection{Robust Regression with Noisy Label}

 Among the few works on robust regression with noisy labels, \citet{OUYANG2021ebod} proposed an ensemble-based outlier detection method by combining seven established algorithms.
-Since different detectors can capture different aspects of noisy data, such aggregation was able to identify the most salient outliers.
-However, combining seven algorithms increases computational complexity and, importantly, their method is demonstrated on numerical regression tasks only.
+Since different detectors can capture different aspects of noisy data, such aggregation was able to identify the most obvious outliers agreed by the ensemble.
+However, combining seven algorithms increases computational complexity, and importantly, their method is demonstrated only on numerical regression tasks.
 In the textual regression domain, \citet{wang2022noisy} evaluated several external regularisation strategies (e.g., dropout and weight decay) and proposed an iterative algorithm to identify noisy labels.
-Different from this line of work, we propose probabilistic fine-tuning of pre-trained language models that automatically down-weights the contribution of noisy labels during training.
+Unlike this line of work, we propose probabilistic fine-tuning of pre-trained language models that automatically downweights the contribution of noisy labels during training.